silverstripe/silverstripe-framework/docs/en/howto/customize-cms-tree.md

-# How to customize CMS Tree #
+# How to customize CMS Tree Node #

 ## Introduction ##

 A tree node in CMS could be rendered with lot of extra information but a node title, such as a link that wraps around the node title, a node's id which is given as id attribute of the node &lt;li&gt; tag, a extra checkbox beside the tree title, tree icon class or extra &lt;span&gt;
 tags showing the node status, etc. SilverStripe tree node will be typically rendered into html code like this:

 	:::ss
 	...